 “I should have been there when Robert and Mari sacrificed themselves to protect the Princess!”
-The young man’s voice briefly.
+The young man’s voice cracked as his lips trembled.
 “I was supposed to be one of Her Highness’ better fighters, and with Elspeth we could have potentially fought off the enemy without so many casualties!
 Instead, I let fear and doubt get the better of me.
 I had turned into such a coward that even the Princess couldn’t trust me!”

 So Robert and Mari’s deaths are also partially because of me.
 Pascal’s thoughts ran darker as he slumped back into his armchair.